ASingh2320/vipsbu/README.md

         Download Expo Go app on your phone.
 And scan the qr to open app on your phone.
 - **TESTING USING XCODE/ANDRIOD STUDIO**
-        Make sure you have either XCode or Andriod Studio installed. after you have typed yarn start press 'I' to start XCode OR 'G' to start Andriod Studio.
+        Make sure you have either XCode or Andriod Studio installed. after you have typed yarn start press 'I' to start XCode OR 'A' to start Andriod Studio.

+## Notes:

+- if you want to reload the app after editing, you can press 'R'.
+Usually you dont need to do this as the app will auto refresh.
+- pressing '?' to show all commands.
 Happy Testing :)